ashlyn046/berry_demand_sim_estim/ml_estimation/README.md

 - Run the script to generate and display the plots, which help in analyzing the behavior of the estimation process.

 ## Notes
-- **Extensibility**: The modular structure allows for easy addition of new simulation or estimation methods.
 - **Optimization Robustness**: Running multiple initial guesses in the optimization process helps avoid convergence to local minima, enhancing the reliability of parameter estimates.
 - **Visualization**: 3D plots assist in understanding the optimization landscape and diagnosing potential issues with the estimation process.
-- **Performance**: For large-scale simulations, consider optimizing the code further or utilizing parallel processing techniques.

 For further details and customization, refer to the inline comments within each script.